etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

 It may occur to a reviewer, that a more efficient solution is possibly viable here and there.
 To back his refactoring proposal with hard numbers, as opposed to intuition, a quick analysis may come in handy.

 Among the tools I use when researching for a better solution are `dis` (for bytecode instruction flow analysis), `timeit` (for ad-hoc running time measurement) and `profile` (for finding hot spots).

+Happy reviewing!